 Next in the pyramid are the family courts, where disputes related to children and families are heard and resolved.
-There are forty-five family court judges in twenty-seven circuits.
+There are forty-seven family court judges in twenty-seven circuits.
 Cases lost in family court can be appealed to circuit courts or to the Supreme Court, depending on the type of case.

 Supreme Court of Appeals

 At the top of the pyramid is the highest court in the state, the Supreme Court of Appeals.
-If someone loses a criminal or civil case in the Circuit Court, it can be appealed to the Supreme Court of Appeals.
+If someone loses a criminal or civil case in the circuit court, it can be appealed to the Supreme Court of Appeals.
 West Virginia has one of the busiest courts in the nation in terms of the number of appeals filed.
 The Court receives about three thousand appeals each year.